Wednesday, December 12, 2018

 D. 29 Jul 1722 in Lachine, New France

-Once in Quebec, Marie and the other Filles du Roi were courted by prospective husbands, and she soon found one who would marry her.
+Once in Canada, Marie and the other Filles du Roi were courted by prospective husbands, and she soon found one who would marry her.
 His name was Mathieu Brunet dit LeTang, a young man who had arrived within the year, possibly on the same ship as Marie.
 Their marriage took place on November 10, 1667 in Quebec City.
+There was reportedly no marriage contract (for some reason, Mathieu and Marie had one drawn up 12 years later).
 Married couples in New France were encouraged to have large families, and Marie gave birth to ten children between about 1668 and 1688.

-Marie’s husband was away on fur trading expeditions for long periods of time, sometimes for more than a year.
-This left her to manage the farm and see to it that her children were fed, without having a man around.
-For one of Mathieu’s journeys in 1683, he put it in his contract that Marie be provided with 600 livres while he was away.
-There’s evidence that her husband was still making trips out west as late as 1703, when he was almost 60-years-old.
+Being married to a fur trader meant having your husband away on expeditions for long periods of time, sometimes for more than a year.
+This left Marie to manage the farm and see to it that her children were fed, without having a man around.
+For the first of Mathieu’s journeys in the spring of 1683, he put it in his contract that Marie be provided with 600 livres while he was away.
+He was gone for more than a year, but within a short time he planned another more extensive trip, one that took him all the way into what is now Minnesota.
+On May 17, 1685, a document signed in Montreal formally provided for Marie during Mathieu’s expected long absence; he didn’t come home until 1687, but it was his final journey out west.

 Children: